 - Building materials and other objects located between your router and Wifi points or between your Wifi points and mobile devices may slow your connection.
 If possible, try to use your device within a clear line of sight to your router or point.

 - The internet speed from your provider may be currently slower than expected.
 Test your internet speeds.
 If the results are less than you expected, contact your ISP.

 - Devices connected on the 2.4 GHz channel may not achieve speeds as fast as the 5 GHz channel.

 - Some devices do not support the faster Wi-Fi standards.
 Speed is dependent on both the router or point and the device that is connected to it.
 If you have an older device, it’s likely it won’t support the latest standards for the fastest speeds.

 - There could be signal interference due to traffic on your Wi-Fi network, on your neighbors' Wi-Fi networks, or from other sources like microwaves or baby monitors.

 The closer your device is to your Wifi router or point, the better your Wi-Fi can perform.
 Your Wifi router and points should be centrally located.
 Make sure there is a clear line of sight between your router and points and there isn’t anything too close to your router or points that may physically block the signal to your device.
-See where to put your Wifi points for more help.
+Learn where to put your Wifi points.

 Whenever a device connects to your Wi-Fi network, it competes with other devices for bandwidth (internet speed).
 A TV streaming Netflix, a laptop downloading, and an Xbox Live gaming session, all require bandwidth, and depending on your service, performing multiple high-bandwidth activities at the same time may result in a slower connection.

 To solve this:

-- Make sure all unused devices are off and not draining bandwidth with large downloads.
+- Make sure all unused devices are off and do not drain bandwidth with large downloads.
 Learn more about which devices are connected to your network and review their data usage.

-- Set a priority device to streamline bandwidth to a device of your choice.
+- Set a priority device or change your activity preferences to streamline bandwidth.

-- Call your internet service provider and upgrade your plan to get more bandwidth.
+- Call your ISP and upgrade your plan to get more bandwidth.